 - Stock Ownership by Directors

-Non-management Directors must maintain a stock ownership level equal to three times the annual board cash retainer.
-Shares included in the calculation to assess compliance with this requirement include shares owned outright, the value of unvested restricted stock, and the in-the-money value of vested stock options.
+Non-management Directors must maintain a stock ownership level equal to five times the annual board cash retainer.
+Shares included in the calculation to assess compliance with this requirement include shares owned outright and the in-the-money value of vested stock options.
 Each non-management Director must retain 50% of (i) net shares resulting from the exercise of stock options and (ii) shares of restricted stock until the ownership requirement is met.
 Non-management Directors may be exempted from the ownership requirement and/or the retention ratio due to financial hardship as determined by the Compensation Committee in its discretion.

 - Majority Voting and Director Resignation Policy